- Support Sources

 Who can participate?

-Any person graduating from high school with a college bound diploma who meets both WKU and KAP Circle of Support requirements can complete an application.
-The interested student needs to first apply to and be admitted to Western Kentucky University.
-To enroll in the main campus, you must meet WKU’s entrance requirements for English, foreign language, math and have an ACT score of at least 22 (or SAT score of 930) or have a GPA of 3.0.
-If you do not meet WKU’s main campus requirements, you may still enroll at the Commonwealth School.
-Besides offering courses to fulfill those requirements, the Commonwealth School offers two-year associate degrees.
-After the individual has received notification of acceptance he or she needs to contact the Kelly Autism Program and request an intake packet.
+After the individual has received notification of acceptance, he or she needs to contact the Kelly Autism Program and request an intake packet.
 He or she will complete the intake packet and return it to KAP.
 After KAP reviews the intake packet we will contact you to schedule an interview.
 During this process we will review your packet and determine if you would be a good candidate for our program.

 What does KAP Circle of Support Provide?

-The KAP Circle of Support provides three major areas of assistance: private room, study tables and mentoring.
+The KAP Circle of Support provides four major areas of assistance: private room, study tables mentoring and socials.
+The theoretical framework for KAP is Social Information Processing Theory and Executive Function Skill Development.

 We recognize the need for space and will provide a single room.
 Every attempt is made to assign you to a residence hall that has a quiet living environment.
 As part of KAP, your rate is for double occupancy but you will be assigned a single room.

-KAP also provides mandatory study tables for all participants four days a week for three hours each time.
+KAP also provides mandatory study tables for all participants four days a week for three hours each session.
 KAP staff works on executive functioning skills (organization, prioritizing work, etc) as well as tutoring.
-Study table staff consists of undergraduate and graduate students from WKU who have been trained in using “Evidence Based Practices” for individuals diagnosed with ASD.
-The staff consists of students from a variety of majors including: Exceptional Education, Communication Disorders, Public Health, Psychology and General Education.
+Study table staff consist of undergraduate and graduate students from WKU who have been trained in using "Evidence Based Practices" for individuals diagnosed with ASD.
+The staff consist of students from a variety of majors including: Exceptional Education, Communication Disorders, Public Health, English, Math, Biology, etc..
 The KAP director and managers are WKU members, who are actively involved with the participants during the tutoring sessions and social activities as well as meeting with the participants individually.

 The third support the program provides is mentoring.
 Each participant is assigned a mentor (undergrad or graduate KAP staff) who meets with them on a weekly basis.
-The mentor will help the participant get acclimated and involved in various clubs and organizations on WKU’s campus.
-Mentors will also do periodical dorm checks.
+The mentor will help the participant get acclimated and involved in various clubs and organizations on WKU's campus.
+If needed, KAP will also connect participants with counselors.

 How do I get my Classroom Adaptations?